 Issuing Services FAQs

-BIN stands for Bank Indentification Number and refers to the initial set of four to six numbers that appear on a payment card.
+BIN stands for Bank Identification Number and refers to the initial set of four to six numbers that appear on a payment card.
 This set of numbers identifies the institution that issues the card and is key in the process of matching transactions to the issuer of the charge card.

 BIN Sponsorship is a quick shortcut for many companies looking to build a scalable card product and get their proposition to market.
 BIN Sponsorship allows firms to process payments through an intermediary direct scheme member.
 Head to our Issuing Services page to find out more about BIN Sponsorship, or alternatively get in touch with our team via our contact us page to see if BIN Sponsorship would help your business

 As the regulated entity, we are responsible for all programmes and products operated by our clients.
 Moorwand has full oversight and right to approve each proposition, monitors all offering and has access to all third party systems.
 Moorwand is responsible to ensure programmes are compliant with scheme rules; to perform settlement in a timely manner, and that customer funds are held in segregated accounts.
 Moorwand is responsible to ensure the business, clients and their programmes meet regulatory compliance.
-Regulatory compliance supercedes scheme rules.
+Regulatory compliance supersedes scheme rules.

 BIN sponsorship provides direct access to scheme membership via an intermediary like Moorwand.
 BIN Sponsorship enables a card programme to operate as a Mastercard card or wallet programme, without this, a fintech would need to get access directly with the scheme (which can be costly and take more time).
 BIN Sponsors work with the other partners in the ecosystem (processors, card manufacturers, KYC providers etc) to ensure the programme is adhering efficiently and to regulatory standards.